 What Are Crypto Trading Bots?

-One of the many reasons individual investors and teams of institutional investors may fail to beat the market in the near term might have something to do with a preference for trading bots’ hard-to-beat alacrity.
+One of the many reasons that individual investors and institutional investors can fail to beat the market in the near term might have something to do with a preference for trading bots’ hard-to-beat alacrity.
 Bots can make decisions, and act on them, in milliseconds!

-The crypto bot can accomplish this by either:
+A crypto bot can accomplish this either by

 Crypto trading bots are designed to be used by traders to act on market changes the moment they happen, instead of after the fact.
 Human traders often must wait for a trigger to occur in the market before they trade, or they use simple stop-loss or stop-limit orders to try to hedge tier risk.
 Bots, on the other hand, can be programmed to wait for specific signals, then trade accordingly.
 Bots can trade more strategically and rapidly than a human — with human input.

 How Do Crypto Trading Bots Work?

-A bitcoin trading bot that executes trades automatically works by interacting directly with a cryptocurrency exchange and placing buy or sell orders when certain predetermined conditions are met.
+A crypto trading bot can execute trades automatically by interacting directly with a cryptocurrency exchange; placing buy or sell orders when certain predetermined conditions are met.
 Essentially, bots use technical indicators — which are based on mathematics relative to price movements — to make decisions.

-• One common method relies primarily on exponential moving averages.
+• One common method relies primarily on exponential moving averages (EMA).
 A bot might be programmed to place particular trades when this indicator moves beyond a certain point.

-• Some bots use variants of the EMA approach, such as double exponential moving average or triple exponential moving average.
-A moving average is derived from the average of price movements over a set period of time, e.g. a nine-day moving average or 50-day moving average.
+• Some bots use variants of the approach, such as double or triple EMAs.
+A moving average is derived from the average of price movements over a set time — such as a nine or fifty days, for example.

 Are Trading Bots Legal?